open-telemetry/opentelemetry.io/content/en/docs/instrumentation/cpp/getting-started.md

    cd openTelemetry-cpp
    ```

-3. Create a build directory:
+3. Create a build directory and navigate into it:

-   It's a good practice to create a separate directory for the build files to keep your source directory clean.

    ```bash
    mkdir build